Page Title

 • Severe or life-threatening neutropenia may occur.
 Withhold TRODELVY for absolute neutrophil count below 1500/mm3 or neutropenic fever.
 Monitor blood cell counts periodically during treatment.
 Consider G-CSF for secondary prophylaxis.
 Initiate anti-infective treatment in patients with febrile neutropenia without delay.

 • Severe diarrhea may occur.
 Monitor patients with diarrhea and give fluid and electrolytes as needed.
-Administer atropine, if not contraindicated, for early diarrhea of any severity.
-At the onset of late diarrhea, evaluate for infectious causes and, if negative, promptly initiate loperamide.
+At the onset of diarrhea, evaluate for infectious causes and, if negative, promptly initiate loperamide.
 If severe diarrhea occurs, withhold TRODELVY until resolved to ≤Grade 1 and reduce subsequent doses.

 CONTRAINDICATIONS